samdavis007/sdmgamedev123/README.md

 - 2048 puzzle game - 2048 is a single-player sliding tile puzzle game where you merge tiles with equal numbers to create a tile with the number.The game is played on a 4x4 grid, with tiles that slide when you use the arrow keys or W, A, S, D keys.
 The game begins with two tiles with a value of either 2 or 4, and another tile appears in a random empty space after each move. https://youtu.be/YxkwnSmJcug?si=P7CFEMtXoWaSK-Ui

+- Super Capsule 3d game - It is actually a 3d game a survival based game it consists of a main character called a capsule we should to complete the levels and collect the coins and their will be obstacles to end the players life. https://youtube.com/shorts/Rccy9pbWq5g?si=a2Hw4PN_Ao4pyinS

  Skills & Tools
  - Game Engines: Unity.
  - Programming Languages: C#, C++, C.